lightbasenl/platforms/packages/eslint-config/README.md

 ### Prettier

-Prettier is configured to run on all markdown, json, yaml, JavaScript and TypeScript files.
+Prettier is configured to run on all Markdown, JSON, YAML, JavaScript and TypeScript files.
 We support the following configuration to override this:

 ```js